2018 is filled with a bunch of firsts and lasts.

 2018 is when I finally admitted to myself that I’m tired of hating me.

 This endless boxing match with my self-esteem needs to stop.
 I’m tired of judging my sex because the rest of the world does, too.
 I knew right there and then that this is the time to reclaim my femininity.

 To be honest, I didn’t do it for me.
 I did it for the people who mourn every time I lash out at myself.
 They are family.
 My boyfriend is also no exception.

 He’s the witness of my breakdowns, from tears on my pillow to crying in the middle of a bar parking lot in Magallanes.
 The worst is when I punch bedroom walls.
 He stays silent until I find some calm.
 But it’s never a calm, only the sheer defeat when my fists and heart start to ache.

-My straight boyfriend respected femininity early on more than I did in the past years.
+My straight boyfriend respected femininity earlier than I did.